Wei-Zou/jest-mock-kafkajs/README.md

 ```
 it's possible to get error message `There is no leader for this topic-partition as we are in the middle of a leadership election`.
 So subscription won't establish until Zookeeper finishes election.

-3. In different test cases, if consumers subscribe to the same topic and share the same groupId, test cases might interfere one another. (especially Jest runs them in parallel).
+3. In different test cases, if consumers subscribe to the same topic and share the same groupId, test cases might interfere one another. (especially when Jest runs them in parallel).

 4. PR triggered tests/builds require Docker in the env, and takes longer to setup env (needs to download Kafka/Zookeeper images).